 Moreover, the range of the posterior density goes to infinity as the variance of the noise goes to zero.
 This suggests that sampling methods perform worse and worse as the observational noise goes to zero.
 Getting precise asymptotics of this behaviour would lead to a better understanding of the performance of sampling algorithms for Bayesian inverse problems.

-As mentioned in Section \ref{sec:Application}, the proposal kernels of the RURWM and RSRWM algorithms are based on a tensorisation of Markov kernels for the uniform distribution on $[-1,1]$.
+As mentioned in Section \ref{sec:Application}, the proposal kernels of the RURWM and the RSRWM algorithm are based on a tensorisation of Markov kernels for the uniform distribution on $[-1,1]$.
 It is also interesting to consider tensorisation of Metropolis-Hastings kernels for the uniform distribution on $[-1,1]$.
 Whereas we used the explicit structure of the prior, an interesting direction for more complicated priors is to use Metropolis-Hastings chains or combinations, such as tensorisation.
 This can lead to good proposals for another Metropolis-Hastings chain.
-Note that even if some of the Metropolis-Hastings algorithms in the tensorisation reject, the overall proposal can still be accepted.
+Note that even if some of the Metropolis-Hastings algorithms in the tensorisation reject their proposal, the overall proposal can still be accepted.
 A deeper investigation of this approach can lead to a better understanding and guidelines for the design of efficient proposals.
 An interesting special case are MCMC algorithms for Bayesian inverse problems formulated on the coefficients of a Fourier series expansion.
-Usually the coefficients corresponding to high frequencies have only little impact on forward problem and hence the inverse problem.
+Usually the coefficients corresponding to high frequencies have only little impact on the forward problem and hence the inverse problem.
 Developing proposals that exploit this phenomenon should also be pursued.

-In this article, we considered the application of Metropolis-Hastings algorithms to the Bayesian approach to an elliptic inverse problem.
-A particular interesting extension would be to consider a multi-scale diffusion coefficient because there is interest in the fine and coarse scale properties of the permeability for example in subsurface geophysics.
-Homogenization results imply that different combinations of fine and coarse scales lead to effectively the same homogenized problem thus leading to a lack of identifiability.
+One extension of this application which is of particular interest would be to consider a multi-scale diffusion coefficient because there is interest in the fine and coarse scale properties of the permeability for example in subsurface geophysics.
+Homogenisation results imply that different combinations of fine and coarse scales lead to effectively the same homogenised problem thus leading to a lack of identifiability.
 This also seems to be a very interesting idea.